 Short on time?
-Here’s the best parental control app for iOS:
+Here’s the best parental control app for iOS in 2024:

 - 🥇 Qustodio: Can detect and block 9,000+ iOS apps, has high-end web filtering that not even top VPNs can bypass, and comes with time limits, scheduling, detailed activity reports, and a YouTube monitoring feature.
 Can also monitor calls, text messages, and iMessages, and has accurate real-time location tracking and uninstall protection.
 Offers the best free plan out there, affordable paid plans, and a 30-day money-back guarantee.

 But all the parental apps mentioned in this article are good for iOS users.
-They provide access to industry-standard features that let you monitor and restrict your child’s device and web usage on iOS, work really well, and are also very easy to use.
+They provide access to industry-standard features that let you monitor and restrict your child’s device and web usage on iOS, work better than Apple’s built-in parental controls, and are also very easy to use.

 Quick summary of the best parental control apps for iOS: